frankwang95/frankwang95.github.io/_pages/about.md

 </p>
 <br>

+My name is Frank.
+I live in San Francisco, CA. I am passionate about math, photography, music, literature, poetry, and photography and intend to share those things here.

-I recently graduated from the University of Chicago with degrees in mathematics and statistics.
-After leaving school, I spent a year and a half working on the Communicaton and Collaboration Machine Learning team at LogMeIn before joining Google in Mountain View, California.
-In my current role, I work on large-scale machine-vision for Geo Data.
+This blog started as a place for me to write about mathematics and statistics and had, for a while, a very professional flavor.
+In line with that, I am a graduate of the University of Chicago.
+I spent time working on the Communicaton and Collaboration Machine Learning team at LogMeIn before joining Google.
+I've worked on GANs, clustering, NeRFs, Neural ODEs, and petabyte-scale MapReduce data pipelining.
+I'm generally interested mapping machine-learning, information theory, functional analysis, and differential topology.

-My general interests are in machine-learning, information theory, functional analysis, and differential topology.
-I am particularly invested in studying the theoretical foundations, safety, interpretability, and fairness of statistical models.
-My recent reading includes topics on latent variable autoencoders, neural ODES, and group theoretic convolution.

-This blog contains writings on math, stats, and machine learning.
-Many posts are intended to be notes to myself on experiments and derivations I do in my free time and might consequently contain way too much or way too little mathematical detail.
-That being said, questions, comments, and discussion are always welcome.